Andy Mossack travels to Israel to review the Waldorf-Astoria Jerusalem, following a six-year renovation.

 Images of food, doorman, King’s Court and chefs (c) Andy Mossack

-The hotel is just a few minutes walking distance to Jaffa Gate via the new pedestrian Mamilla Mall.
+The Waldorf-Astoria Jerusalem is just a few minutes walking distance to Jaffa Gate via the new pedestrian Mamilla Mall.

 Getting to Israel

-HolidayExtras.com offers a choice of airport parking, including Meet and Greet parking at most UK airports.
-Meet and Greet parking is the hassle free way to start a holiday – to book Heathrow Airport Meet & Greet from £72.99 for one week; visit www.holidayextras.co.uk or call 0800 1313 777.
+HolidayExtras.com offers a choice of airport hassle-free parking including Meet and Greet at most UK airports.
+Meet and Greet parking is the hassle-free way to start a holiday.
+To book Heathrow Airport Meet & Greet from £72.99 for one week; visit www.holidayextras.co.uk or call 0800 1313 777.